-HUM 405 European Humanities 4.5 architecture, painting s will explore the historical influences that shaped literature, , and sculpture from Prehistory to the Renaissance period. ivalent with a grade of "C" or better.
-MGT 305 Operations Management 4.5 manufacturing and se management, layout nent will examine various organizational components that are ervice environments.
-The course will examine several topics management, forecasting techniques, total quality management are and resource material planning.
-Prerequisite: None , including project MGT 310 Principles of Management and Organization 4.5 Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
+HUM 405 European Humanities 4.5 European Humanities will explore the historical influences that shaped literature, drama, music, architecture, painting, and sculpture from Prehistory to the Renaissance period.
+Prerequisite: PHIL 111 and HUM 110 or equivalent with a grade of "C" or better.
+MGT 305 Operations Management 4.5 Operations Management will examine various organizational components that are essential within manufacturing and service environments.
+The course will examine several topics, including project management, layout management, forecasting techniques, total quality management, queue modeling and control, and enterprise and resource material planning.
+Prerequisite: None MGT 310 Principles of Management and Organization 4.5 Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
 Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
 Prerequisite: None MKT 110 Principles of Marketing 4.5 Principles of Marketing will expose students to new concepts and practices that constitute the field of marketing.
 This course will examine marketing from the perspective of the consumer, the organization, and society, using the underlying components that are inherent within this field.
+Prerequisite: None

-Prerequisite: None MKT 305 Marketing Fundamentals 4.5
+MKT 305 Marketing Fundamentals 4.5